Super Doll Licca-chan: Characters

 Yae Kayama (香山八重, Kayama Yae): the twin sister of Nanae, Orie's aunt and Licca's grandaunt, queen of Doll Kingdom, which was possessed by the evil Devaul.

 Orie Kayama (香山織江, Kayama Orie): Mother of Licca, Queen of Doll Kingdom.
 She turned down her duty as a queen because she was in love with a human, Pierre (future father of Licca).
 She fled with her mother and daughter to the world of humans to escape Devaul, and always made every effort to protect Licca.

 Sumire Shinohara (篠原スミレ, Shinohara Sumire): Licca's best friend, is characterized by her nobility and romance, she spends imagining romantic scenes with Dai since she has a crush on him.
 During the second half of the series she receives a green bracelet that can invoke Doll Izumi.

 Dai Takabayashi (高林ダイ, Takabayashi Dai): one of Licca's friends, very restless, naughty and aggressive.
 Always fights with Licca, although she's really in love with Rui and appears whenever he gets very jealous.
 He receives a blue bracelet to summon Doll Isamu when there is trouble.

 Scarecrow (スケアクロウ, Sukeakurō): a magician of Doll Kingdom, which is under the command of Devaul.
 Ordered by Devaul to kidnap Licca, until he reformed on the halfway of the series to defend the princess.

 Pierre Kayama (香山ピエール, Kayama Piēru): Licca's father, a musician whose melody is so powerful that it was the final cause of death of Devaul.

 Tomonori "Tomo" Michitani (蕗谷トモノリ, Michitani Tomonori): Another friend of Licca, noted for his intelligence and his way of being a bit strange.
 Most of his hobbies include astronomy, reading books, science and everything related to the study and more than once saved his brilliant ideas to his friends.

 Rui Makiyama (麻樹山ルイ, Makiyama Rui): a student who attends college in Ozura and Licca's neighbor.
 He befriends the family quickly, and Licca is in love with him.
 He discovers the secret of the Kayama Family after seeing Doll Licca many times and recognize Licca's bracelet.
 Thanks to him, Dai discovered the whereabouts of the Doll Isamu Calling Ring, and on one occasion he was who encouraged him to rescue Licca.

 Catherine (カトリーヌ, Katorīnu): Licca's mysterious classmate who appears halfway through the series with Doll Izumi Calling Choker.
 Helps protect Licca, first anonymously and then discovered, invoking Doll Izumi whenever necessary.
-On the second halfway of the series it is later revealed that she hides the Doll Izumi Calling Ring in her clothing and Sumire accidentally found it when it fell in her pocket and got captured by Misty in the process to save Licca.
+On the second halfway of the series it is later revealed that she hides the Doll Izumi Calling Ring in her clothing and Sumire accidentally found it when it fell in the former's pocket and got captured by Misty in the process to save Licca.